 WITH THE SUPPORT OF

 INTERNATIONAL FILM AWARD “EAST – WEST.
 GOLDEN ARCH”

 1. General provisions

 1.3.
-The objectives of the Awards are:
+The tasks of the Film Award are:

 1.4.
-The prize is awarded in the following nominations: “Best feature film”; “Best documentary”; “Best director”; “Best screenplay”; “Best cinematography”; “Best art director”; “Best music”; “Best lead actor”; “Best lead actress”; “Best supporting actor”; “Best supporting actress”; “For contribution to cinema”.
+The prize is awarded in the following nominations: “Best feature film”; “Best documentary”; “Best debut”; “Best director”; “Best screenplay”; “Best cinematography”; “Best art director”; “Best music”; “Best lead actor”; “Best lead actress”; “Best supporting actor”; “Best supporting actress”; “For contribution to cinema”.

 2. Order of the competition

 2.1.
 The selection committee working to draw up a long list of films submitted for the Award.
 The selection round is held from March 1 to June 1 this year.
 The Award long list will be transferred to the Jury for voting on June 5.